 SanDisk Connect Wireless Stick – The Device

 The SanDisk Connect wireless stick reminded me of the first generation of USB drives.
 You can also compare it to internet dongles of recent past.
 The look is simple, neat and clean.

 As a traveler, I appreciate the fact that it is not flashy.
 Flashy devices tend to attract attention and more prone to thefts.

 Like any other USB device, this wireless stick too is a simple plug and play.
-In fact, when used as USB drive, it is just like any other memory stick.
+In fact, when used as a USB drive, it is just like any other memory stick.

 Comes in two colors – Black & Copper and White & Silver.
 My review device was While & Silver.